TriValleyCoderDojo/Minecraft-Jar-Hacks/README.md

         }
 ```

-4) make a Bucket throw an entity in the air when hit
+## Make a Bucket throw an entity in the air when hit

 - open the net.minecraft.item.ItemBucket